 In·u·it (ĭn-ĭt, -y-)

-1. (used with a pl. verb) The members of various Eskimoan peoples inhabiting the Arctic from northwest Alaska eastward to eastern Greenland, particularly those inhabiting Canada.
+1. The members of various indigenous peoples inhabiting the Arctic from northwest Alaska eastward to eastern Greenland, particularly those inhabiting Canada.

 a.
-The family of languages spoken by the Inuit.
+The family of Eskimoan languages spoken by the Inuit.

 b.
-Any of the languages spoken by the Inuit.
+Any of the Eskimoan languages spoken by the Inuit.

 Of or relating to the Inuit or the languages spoken by the Inuit.